-Wide body planes (e.g., Boeing 747, 767, 777 and 787 and Airbus A330, A340 and A380) tend to use a higher percentage of titanium in their airframes, engines and parts than narrow body planes (e.g., Boeing 737 and 757 and Airbus A318, A319 and A320), and newer models of planes tend to use a higher percentage of titanium than older models.
+Wide body planes (e.g., Boeing 747, 777 and 787 and Airbus A330, A340 and A380) tend to use a higher percentage of titanium in their airframes, engines and parts than narrow body planes (e.g., Boeing 737 and 757 and Airbus A318, A319 and A320).
+Newer models of planes tend to use a higher percentage of titanium than older models.
 Additionally, Boeing generally uses a higher percentage of titanium in its airframes than Airbus.
-For example, TIMET estimates that approximately 58 metric tons, 43 metric tons and 18 metric tons of titanium are purchased for the manufacture of each Boeing 777, 747 and 737, respectively, including both the airframes and engines.
-TIMET estimates that approximately 24 metric tons, 17 metric tons and 12 metric tons of titanium are purchased for the manufacture of each Airbus A340, A330 and A320, respectively, including both the airframes and engines.
+For example, TIMET estimates that approximately 59 metric tons, 45 metric tons and 18 metric tons of titanium are purchased for the manufacture of each Boeing 777, 747 and 737, respectively, including both the airframes and engines.
+TIMET estimates that approximately 25 metric tons, 18 metric tons and 12 metric tons of titanium are purchased for the manufacture of each Airbus A340, A330 and A320, respectively, including both the airframes and engines.

-At December 31, 2004, a total of 139 firm orders had been placed for the Airbus A380 superjumbo jet, a program officially launched in 2000 with anticipated first deliveries in 2006.
-Current estimates are that approximately 77 metric tons of titanium (50 metric tons for the airframe and 27 metric tons for the engines) will be purchased for each A380 manufactured.
-Additionally, at year-end 2004, a total of 56 firm orders have been placed for the Boeing 787 Dreamliner, a program officially launched in April 2004 with anticipated first deliveries in 2008.
-Although the 787 will contain more composite materials than a typical Boeing airplane, TIMET's preliminary estimates are that approximately 91 metric tons of titanium (80 metric tons for the airframe and 11 metric tons for the engines) will be purchased for each 787 manufactured.
-Howeveer, the final titanium buy weight is likely to vary because the 787 is still in the design phase.
+At December 31, 2005, a total of 159 firm orders had been placed for the Airbus A380, a program officially launched in 2000 with anticipated first deliveries in 2006.
+Current estimates are that approximately 76 metric tons of titanium (50 metric tons for the airframe and 26 metric tons for the engines) will be purchased for each A380 manufactured.
+Additionally, at yearend 2005, a total of 291 firm orders have been placed for the Boeing 787, a program officially launched in April 2004 with anticipated first deliveries in 2008.
+Although the 787 will contain more composite materials than a typical Boeing airplane, TIMET estimates that approximately 91 metric tons of titanium (80 metric tons for the airframe and 11 metric tons for the engines) will be purchased for each 787 manufactured.
+TIMET believes significant additional titanium will be required in the early years of 787 manufacturing until the program reaches maturity.